niedbalski/rubberduck.js/README.md

 and some other hacks to make it works easily without the mess of other javascript frameworks.

+# Development rules

+1. A [jshint](../master/.jshint) configuration is used to ensure code mets the 'strict' standard.
+2. A [Travis build](https://travis-ci.org/niedbalski/rubberduck.js) is already configured to run the tests.
+Before to do a pull request, be sure to run ``grunt tests`` and check if all the tests are passing OK.

 # Software dependencies

-Currently rubberduck is distributed as a [Single minified file](../master/releases).
+Currently *RubberDuck.js* is distributed as a [Single minified file](../master/releases).

 The initial dependencies that are required by default are [RequireJS](https://github.com/jrburke/requirejs "RequireJS") and [jQuery](https://github.com/jquery/jquery)